Getting Started with Google Analytics [30 Minute Webinars]

-Q: So does your normal view become the new view you’ve create?
+Q: So does your normal view become the new view you created?

-Definitely we plan on doing one on google adsense but that’s probably going to be a little off in the future.
-I am planning to do a blog one but it was little less on the monetizing side of things, but I am always open to new ideas.
+A: Definitely we plan on doing one on Google Adsense but that’s probably going to be a little off in the future.
+I am planning to do a blog one but it was a little less on the monetizing side of things, but I am always open to new ideas.
 So send me an email with some specific questions, I’ll see if I can’t help you out.

 Q: Do the annotations show on the reports sent to others?

-I do not believe they do I believe they’re only right there, but there may be an annotations report.
-And this is what I mean with google analytics, I might say something doesn’t exist and yes it does you just have to change a few filters and set things a certain way, but I don’t necessarily believe it would pick up the annotations in that report that you send.
+A: I do not believe they do, I believe they’re only right there, but there may be an annotations report.
+And this is what I mean with Google Analytics, I might say something doesn’t exist and yes it does you just have to change a few filters and set things a certain way, but I don’t necessarily believe it would pick up the annotations in that report that you send.

-That is a loaded question.
-So there are complexities when switching your website from an http to an https, I don’t think that’s what you’re asking though.
-There are benefits to an https, in fact for an SEO we recommend that everybody switch to an https, but I don’t believe that just switching from http to https is going to be a problem within your google analytics if you’re thinking about that pull down area that I mentioned before.
+A: That is a loaded question.
+So there are complexities when switching your website from an HTTP to an HTTPS, I don’t think that’s what you’re asking though.
+There are benefits to an HTTPS, in fact, for SEO we recommend that everybody switch to an HTTPS, but I don’t believe that just switching from HTTP to HTTPS is going to be a problem within your google analytics if you’re thinking about that pull-down area that I mentioned before.